 OxygenOS AOD Customizer

 Now, what exactly can you customize on the AOD screen using this module?
 Well, you will have control over the majority of elements on the Always-on Display screen.
-The OxygenOS AOD customizer consists of three different overlays for adjusting different parts of the display – (1) Digit Customizer, that lets a user colorize the Tens Digit/Digit and battery percentage; (2) Text Customizer that helps colorize the date/owner text and set transparency; and (3) Modifier that lets a user modify LiftUp Time, Notification Time, and hide the Analog clock in background.
+The OxygenOS AOD customizer consists of four different overlays for adjusting different parts of the display:

-According to Udzi, the battery icon and notification icons are not customizable as for now.
+According to Udzi, the notification icons are not customizable as for now.
 However, it might be a thing in the coming time, who knows, right?

-- It is also required that your phone should be running OxygenOS software based on Android 8.1 Oreo.
+- It is also required that your phone should be running OxygenOS software based on Android 8.1 Oreo or Android 9 Pie.

 - Since the provided overlays come in form of third-party APKs, you will need to enable ‘Install unknown apps’ in device ‘Settings’ -> ‘Apps & notifications’ -> ‘Special app access’.

-How to Customize Always-on Display on OnePlus 6 and OnePlus 5/5T
+How to Customize Always-on Display on OnePlus 6/6T and OnePlus 5/5T

 - Download OxygenOS AOD Customizer overlays: